 Youth Waterfowl Permit

-A Youth Waterfowl Permit is a type of limited entry permit that is required in order for youth 15 years of age and younger to participate in some designated youth waterfowl hunts on Guana River, Ocklawaha Prairie, T.M.
+A Youth Waterfowl Permit is a type of limited entry permit that is required in order for youth 15 years of age and younger to participate in some designated youth waterfowl hunts on A-1 FEB, Guana River, Ocklawaha Prairie, T.M.
 Goodwin/Broadmoor Marsh and Stormwater Treatment Areas (STA) Public Waterfowl Areas.
 The permit is valid only when the youth hunter is accompanied by an adult supervisor who is at least 18 years of age or older.
 Click the Application Worksheet link at the bottom of this page for specific hunt dates and information.

 - How to Apply: Hunters can apply online at GoOutdoorsFlorida.com by signing on and choosing “Apply for Limited Entry/Quota Permit” or by completing an Application Worksheet and presenting it to any license agent or tax collector office.
 Each applicant may make up to 10 choices per application in the first two phases, one choice at a time in the third phase, and up to 10 choices per application in the weekly reissue phases.
 Choices offered are based on permit availability throughout each phase.